How Spark Developer Can Be Compared to Hadoop Developer

 At the same time, Apache Spark does have some weaknesses and problem areas of its own.
 For example, its use of in-memory processing means that it consumes large amounts of computer memory.

-With very large digital information sets, you will need to provision enough quantities of memory for Apache Spark to smoothly process the data.
+With very large digital information sets, you will need to provide enough quantities of memory for Apache Spark to smoothly process the data.
 Such large memory requirements can potentially get very expensive.
 In the absence of this, you will have unresponsive processing.
 Contrast this to Hadoop, which uses low to moderate amounts of memory, even on cheap, commodity hardware.

-Tradeoffs of Spark and Hadoop
+Tradeoffs of Spark vs Hadoop

 The tradeoffs are notable.
 You must understand, however, that Spark makes the tradeoff consciously, in order to focus on being excellent at real-time information processing.
 Apache Spark will not write the records to a filesystem for processing because that would slow down the retrieval of results.